Svalorzen/AI-Toolbox/README.md

 The agent can then influence the environment's state in the next timestep: it can choose to move, and where it moves will determine the environment next state.
 If it moves up, then the next state will be (5,6) with 100% probability.
-You can encode this types of movement in a transition table, that for each state will tell you the probability of ending in another state, given that the agent performs a certain action.
+You can encode this type of movements in a transition table, that for each state will tell you the probability of ending in another state, given that the agent performs a certain action.